 St. Boniface

-Affectionately known as Winnipeg’s French Quarter, St. Boniface is like a little slice of France on the prairies, replete with signage en français.
-The area, located just steps across the Esplanade Riel from downtown, is steeped in history, with several quality museums depicting this along with being the gravesite of Louis Riel – the Metis leader who is the Manitoba’s founder.
-The area is also home to Festival du Voyageur, Western Canada’s largest winter festival, which takes place every February at Fort Girbaltar.
-St. B’s two main drags, Provencher Boulevard and Marion Street, house some of Winnipeg’s finest restaurants, bars, bakeries and cafes featuring French fare (of course, with many owned by bakers who moved here from France) along with one of the city’s cutest spots, Dwarf no Cachette, whose owners have brought a piece of their home city of Tokyo to Winnipeg.
+Affectionately celebrated as Winnipeg’s French Quarter, St. Boniface is like a little slice of France on the prairies, replete with signage en français.
+The area, located just steps across the Esplanade Riel from downtown, is a tapestry of history, culture, and community life, with several quality museums.
+It is also the gravesite of Louis Riel, the Metis leader and the founder of Manitoba.
+St. Boniface comes alive each February with the Festival du Voyageur, Western Canada's largest winter festival, which takes place at the historic Fort Gibraltar.
+St. B’s two main drags, Provencher Boulevard and Marion Street, house some of Winnipeg’s finest restaurants, bars, bakeries and cafes featuring French fare (of course, with many owned by bakers who moved here from France).

 Sub neighbourhoods include: Central St. Boniface, North St. Boniface, Norwood, Archwood, Dufresne, Holden, Island Lakes, Maginot, Niakwa park, Niakwa Place Royalwood, Sage Creek, Southdale, Southland park, Windsor Park.